Canada ready to join Lebanon blast probe if credible and transparent | International

 Canada ready to join Lebanon blast probe if credible and transparent

-Beirut has said that France and the United States' FBI are helping investigate the explosion that wrecked the port and swathes of the city, compounding an economic meltdown.
-Champagne, like other Western officials, said Lebanon must form a government that can implement long-demanded reforms and fight corruption to unlock foreign financial assistance.
+Beirut has said France and the United States' FBI are helping investigate the explosion that wrecked the port and swathes of the city, compounding an economic meltdown.
+Champagne, like other Western officials, said Lebanon must form a government that can implement long-demanded reforms to unlock foreign financial assistance.

 "Everyone understands that the international aid must be accompanied by serious reforms," Champagne said.
-"I think that the biggest of the reforms is that impunity must end."
 The outgoing government that took office in January with the support of the Iran-backed Hezbollah movement and its allies resigned over the blast.
-No progress has been made in forming a new administration amid political rivalries and factional interests under the sectarian power-sharing system.
+No progress has been made in forming a new administration.

 France's foreign minister said on Thursday that Lebanon risked disappearing due to inaction of its political elite, who had been the target of protests even before the blast as the financial crisis pummelled the currency and spread poverty.
 Lebanon's talks with the International Monetary Fund for a bailout have stalled.